19hours/sg-statutes/Acts/Energy Conservation Act.md

 15\.—(1) The registration of any registered supplier shall remain valid unless withdrawn or revoked under section 16.

-(2) The registration of any registered goods, including any renewal thereof, shall be valid for 3 years unless earlier withdrawn or revoked under section 16.
+(2) The registration of any registered goods, including any renewal of such registration, shall be valid for 3 years unless earlier withdrawn or revoked under section 16.

 (3) An application to renew the registration of any registered goods shall be made before the expiry of the registration, and in such form and manner as may be prescribed.